This article was originally published in 2015, Garden Culture Magazine US05, under the title, “Ballast Pros & Cons: Magnetic vs. Electronic”.

 Once the arc strikes, the bulb needs to be current-limited as it warms up, and finally held at a stable operating point when it’s good and hot.
 It’s the ballast’s job to strike the arc, limit current during warm-up, and maintain a stable operating point once we’re up and running.
 Kind of like a tightrope walker with a balance pole – the ballast’s role is to maintain a stable operating point for a naturally unstable arc light.

 Core & Coil

 Iron core inductors are a simple and cheap way to make some of these things happen.
-If you wire an inductor in series with your HID bulb two things happen: First, the inductor charges up when current flows through it, and dumps all that energy when the current stops.
+If you wire an inductor in series with your HID bulb two things happen: First, the inductor charges up when current flows through it and dumps all that energy when the current stops.
 You can get a pretty good-sized spark this way.
 It’s the same technique we use to fire spark plugs in a car.
-Since the AC power line cycles 50-60 times per second, the inductor can provide us the needed high voltage for starting the arc.
+Since the AC power line cycles 50-60 times per second, the inductor can provide us with the needed high voltage for starting the arc.

 Since an inductor resists changes in current, it can also act as a current limiter and, if you choose your parts wisely, it can set the final operating point of the bulb.
 Not bad for a steel core wound with a mile of wire!

 The bad news is that current and voltage move close to 90 degrees out of phase with each other across an inductor.
 Power is voltage multiplied by current, and if they are out of phase, you don’t get the use of all that power you’re paying for at the meter.
 Electrical engineers report this out of phase condition as Power Factor, with 1.0 being perfect.
 You can think of Power Factor as the percentage of power you pay for that doesn’t get used by the light.
 A PF of 0.85 means 15% of the power you buy doesn’t do any work.